Mass-radius relationship and gravitational wave emission from magnetized spheroidal quark stars: Stability Condition for Anisotropic Magnetized Strange Quark Matter

 \section{Stability Condition for Anisotropic Magnetized Strange Quark Matter}

-The stability of magnetized strange quark matter (MSQM) and it's superconducting phases is usually tested by comparing the energy per baryon (E/A) at zero pressure with the stability of the most stable nucleus $^{56}\mathrm{Fe}$, whose energy per baryon is about $930$ MeV \cite{pau08,wen13,go11}.
-The stability condition is expressed as,
+The stability of magnetized strange quark matter and its color-superconducting phases can be assessed by comparing the energy per baryon (${E/A}$) at zero pressure with that of the most stable atomic nucleus ${^{56}{Fe}}$, whose energy per baryon is about $\rm{930\,MeV}$~\cite{pau08,wen13,go11}.
+The stability criterion is thus expressed as,